Violation of the Finner inequality in the four-output triangle network: Technical details about correlators

 Finally, for the enneagon, we have 702 correlators, 395 linear constraints and 14 quadratic ones.
 For this polygon, we have correlators like $jj0jj0jj0=jj0000000\times jj0000000 \times jj0000000 $, but we can replace this cubic equation with the quadratic one $jj0jj0jj0=jj0000000\times jj0jj0000$ since we already have the constraint $jj0jj0000= jj0000000 \times jj0000000$.

 The computational time is too big to continue this inflation for higher polygons.
+On an Intel Core i7-1185G7, the Gurobi optimization took 7 minutes for the heptagon, but could not finish in 24 hours for the octagon.
+The solution given in the Table~\ref{tab:results} was found after 5 hours.
+We could not find a solution \corr{in 168 hours} for the enneagon with Gurobi.

 In the Table~\ref{tab:results}, we have added a column “$E_2$ max with previous polygons”.
-These results are obtained by adding the constraints of all previous polygons and constraints like $jj0=jj00$, meaning that the two party correlator should be the same for any polygon.
-This allows a slightly better upper bound on $E_2$ and simplifies the computations because replacing correlators in the large polygon by the same one in the smaller polygons leads to simpler constraints.
+These results are obtained by adding the constraints of all previous polygons and constraints like $jj0=jj00$, meaning that the two-party correlator should be the same for any polygon.
+This allows a slightly better upper bound on $E_2$ and simplifies the computations because replacing correlators in the large polygon by the same one in the smaller polygons leads to simpler constraints. \corr{For instance, for the enneagon, the constraints with an $E_2^2$ have 703 probabilities linked with the $E_2$ correlator that need to be squared, leading to many possible branchings during the Gurobi optimization procedure.
+When replacing this $E_2$ in the enneagon by the $E_2$ in the triangle, the 703 probabilities are replaced by only 3, reducing the number of quadratic terms and the computational time}.
+For comparison, the heptagon with previous polygons takes 5 seconds, we have a solution for the octagon after a few seconds, and the full optimization takes a few hours.